MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/arm-kubernetesconfiguration-fluxconfigurations-readme.md

 ## Key concepts

-### PrivateLinkScopesClient
+### FluxConfigurationClient

-`PrivateLinkScopesClient` is the primary interface for developers using the Azure PrivateLinkScopes client library.
-Explore the methods on this client object to understand the different features of the Azure PrivateLinkScopes service that you can access.
+`FluxConfigurationClient` is the primary interface for developers using the Azure FluxConfiguration client library.
+Explore the methods on this client object to understand the different features of the Azure FluxConfiguration service that you can access.

 ## Troubleshooting